dfe-analytical-services/lsip_dashboard/DeveloperGuide/LocalSkillsDeveloperGuide.md

     formatLong puts data into long format)

     b\.
 Ensure you have data for all the geographic areas used in the
-    dashboard: LADUs, LSIPs, LEPs, MCAs, and national.
+    dashboard: LADUs, LSIPs, CAs, and national.

-    If your data only comes in LADU form, you can groups these up to get the bigger geographcal areas.
+    If your data only comes in LADU form, you can group these up to get the bigger geographcal areas.
 The function addGeos will help with this, but might not always be exacly what you want, so check.
-If you are grouping up, there will likely be some rounding errors so make sure to add that caveat to the Data Sources tab.
+If you are grouping up, there will likely be some rounding errors so make sure to add that caveat to the Data Sources page.

     c\.
 You then need to manipulate your now clean data into the following form: